 Feeding tube - infantsGavage tube - infants; OG - infants; NG - infants

 A feeding tube is a small, soft, plastic tube placed through the nose (NG) or mouth (OG) into the stomach.
-These tubes are used to provide feedings and medications into the stomach until the baby can take food by mouth.
+These tubes are used to provide feedings and medicines into the stomach until the baby can take food by mouth.